muhammad-fiaz/gpt/README.md

 <h1 align="center">GPT Implementation using Pytorch</h1>

-A simple implementation based on the ["Attention is All You Need"](https://arxiv.org/pdf/1706.03762) paper, using GPT-2 for text generation.
+A simple implementation repository based on the ["Attention is All You Need"](https://arxiv.org/pdf/1706.03762) paper, focused on learning and developing implementations of small-size models, using GPT-2 for text generation.

-> **This project is currently in active development.**
+> **This project is currently in active development.
+Make sure to ⭐ the repository!
+If you want to contribute, make sure to fork the repository.**

 ## Table of Contents